Ragdoll (TV series)

-Ragdoll is an internationally co-produced thriller series based upon the novel of the same name by Daniel Cole.
+Ragdoll is an American-British thriller television series based upon the novel of the same name by Daniel Cole.
 In the United States, it premiered on AMC+ on November 11, 2021, and in the United Kingdom, it premiered on Alibi on December 6, 2021.

 Premise

-The series follows the murder of six people who have been dismembered and sewn into the shape of a grotesque body, "The Ragdoll".
+Set in London, the series follows the murder of six people who have been dismembered and sewn into the shape of a grotesque body, "the Ragdoll".
 As detectives begin to investigate, the killer begins to taunt them.